AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 5.5.
 Microphysics and cosmology.
 Inflationary universe.

-If we try to reflect the
+If we try to reflect on the

 earliest past of the universe, then the standard